AceSavaid/AceSavaid/README.md

 Hello, My name is Alannis Davis but you can call me Ace.
 I’m interested in game development and digital art.
-I’m currently learning C, C++ and C#.
+My current main programming languages are C, C++ and C# but I use HTML, JavaScript and Markdown for slight website design and formating as well.
-I currently am working in Unity.
+I currently am working in Unity and Unreal Engine 5.
-Im interested in meeting new people and friends to work with.
+I'm interested in networking and building new connections.
+I also am looking for a parttime or internship job in software or game development.

 Roles in game development
+- Gameplay Programmer
+- UI Programmer
-- Programmer
+- Graphic Programmer
-- Pixel Artist and Animator
-- Art Director
+- Systems Programmer
 - Project Manager